 In short, restoration should yield the greatest water quality and wildlife benefits.
 We then developed a prioritization methodology to rank the conservation opportunity areas based on characteristics including:

 - Karst features

-- Area of agriculture, impervious surface, and turf grass within the drainage area that runs off through the gap into the stream
+- Area of agriculture, impervious surface, and turf grass within the drainage area that runs off through the conservation opportunity area into the enhanced flow path

 - Soil erodibility